Matt Rivers

 Rivers has received a Royal Television Society (RTS) Award and multiple Emmy® Award nominations.

-He is the son of a police officer and a public school teacher from New Jersey and is married to his college sweetheart, with whom he just had his first child.
+He is the son of a former police officer and a former public school teacher from New Jersey, and is married to his college sweetheart, with whom he has two young children.